It’s a blog blitz.

 After Gypsum* (mg/L)

-Still in range?
+in range?

-After (2g) Salt added
+(2g) Salt added

-Still in Range?
+in Range?

 Chloride